Severson-Group/docs.amdc.dev/source/getting-started/control-with-amdc/current-sensor-cal/index.md

 <img src="./resources/current_sensor_drawing.svg" width="50%" align="center"/>

-A method is now provided to calibrate the current sensors connected to a three phase motor drive as shown in the figure.
-Typically, each phase will have a current sensor associated with it that needs to be calibrated.
-The same method can be easily extended to any multi-phase machine.
+A method is now provided to calibrate the current sensors in a motor drive.
+An example of the assumed system for a three phase motor is shown in the figure above.
+Typically, each phase has a current sensor associated with it that needs to be calibrated.

 1. Connect the reference curent sensor (i.e. precision digital multimeter) to the phase U cable of the motor.
 1. Set up your AMDC system to enable you to log the raw reading of the drive's current sensor attached to phase U. It is recommended to use the AMDC's logging functionality so that data can be collected over a period of time (e.g. 100 ms) and post-processed to find the average value.